 - the role of price and promotion in the marketplace

 - and the key strategic questions of: when to compete, where to compete and how to compete

-The three simulation games will progress your students through the above concepts and help some of the theory come alive and be more relevant to them.
+The first three simulation games will progress your students through the above concepts and help some of the theory come alive and be more relevant to them.
+These games are interacted and build in complexity.
 There are three levels of game-play: